Use Case | FRTB

 “We have the experience, we have both the technological know-how, as well as the regulatory know-how,” says Jimmy Huang, Data Pooling SME at TickSmith.
 “Regulatory compliance meets big data technology—these are very niche intersections.
 In terms of that specialty, we’re the only company that is able to create this distinguished product.”

-TickSmith implemented their Data Pooling Platform along with the FRTB Modelability module on AWS Cloud technology for easy and fast deployment.
+TickSmith implemented their Data Pooling Solution, which includes the FRTB Modelability module, on AWS Cloud technology for easy and fast deployment.
 Building on premises would not be feasible, as cloud technology allowed each bank to sign into the encrypted data pooling web portal.
-The workflow technology of the Data Pooling Platform normalizes and standardizes each firm’s data, yet at the same time, maintains the individual bank’s privacy and anonymity.
+The workflow technology of the Data Pooling Solution normalizes and standardizes each firm’s data, yet at the same time, maintains the individual bank’s privacy and anonymity.

 The data pooling solution required TickSmith to break new ground in big data technology.
 First, in handling millions of OTC instruments from different sources and secondly, for producing collective, consolidated data for modelability.
 “In Canada, a lot of instruments are traded by local institutions- so they made the case that if you could pool that data together… you can use the modelability rules to create synthetic pricing from the orders of different participants,” says Wenzel, “for FRTB, the more data you have, the better your risk models are.”